Understanding Large Language Models: GPT, Claude, and Gemini Explained

 What Is a Large Language Model?

-Before we compare specific models, let's understand what a large language model actually is.
+Before we compare specific models, let me explain what a large language model actually is.

 Think of an LLM as an extremely sophisticated autocomplete system that has read most of the internet.
 When you type something, it predicts what should come next based on patterns it learned from billions of text examples.